Features

 CCCC_HOME/state/secrets/actors/ - Not written into the group ledger

-- Not included in group templates/blueprints
+- Not included in Copy Groups packages

 - Visible as key metadata only (values are never returned by read APIs)